deavmi/homepage/content/projects/_index.md

 <img src="/img/niknaks.png" width=10% height=10% style="float:right">
 {{</bruh>}}

 Helpful niknaks or "things" that you may grasp for now and then.
-Take a look at [this post](../blog/niknak_updates) for a deep dive into just _some_ of the things that have been implemented for use in this library.

 * [Code repository](/git/deavmi/niknaks)
 * [Issue tracker](https://github.com/deavmi/niknaks)